 She is home now but it will be awhile before we take new photos as she is overweight and on a serious diet.

 Bets is the product of two National Champions and it shows from her head to her tail!
 She was sold for $10,000 as a newborn and we just recently purchased her back from her owners who are having health problems and moving and have no room for donkeys.
-Bets has been a pet all of her life but we will hopefully make her a mom for a foal that will be due in 2016!
+Bets has been a pet all of her life but we will hopefully make her a mom for a foal that will be due in 2016.
 She has never been separated from her best friend, Miss Hifalutin, and we intend to keep them that way.
-Updated photos and videos will be taken when they arrive back at Half Ass Acres.
+Photos and videos were taken on July 20th, 2015, with the expert help of Katie Randall.

 Click MDR Registration sticker to see Stardance's complete pedigree.